LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 4 ](/Pictures/Figure4.png)

 If we check the diagram of the SAP-1 computer we notice that these functional blocks are not grouped, we also cannot identify the three buses on the diagram.
-We are presented with only the data bus labeled "W bus".
+We are presented with only the data bus labeled "W Bus".

 So, I propose to redraw the Block Diagram of the SAP-1 computer so that we can easily separate these elements: CPU, RAM and I/O, as well as we can easily identify the three buses.
 We get the following block diagram.